Investigators probe blaze at Deaf, Blind School

 “It went up quick.
 An ambulance crew just came by here five minutes before the call and didn’t see anything,” Beverage said.
 “I could see flames from my kitchen window.”

-The West Virginia State Fire Marshal’s Office is continuing to investigate the cause of the fire, which closed adjacent U.S. Route 50 for more than 10 hours.
+The West Virginia State Fire Marshal’s Office and a national response team from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives is continuing to investigate the cause of the fire, which closed adjacent U.S. Route 50 for more than 10 hours.
 There was no damage to any other facilities on campus, officials said.

 Firefighters were called back to the scene Saturday night to extinguish smoldering debris that reignited.